alkhateeb49/reading-notes-401/class-34.md

 # Amplify with Cognito for Login

 ## Android Monetization
 This process involves multiple strategies.
 Some categories of apps are more suited to specific app monetization models than others.
-Some apps focus on one particular area of app monetization, and others incorporate multiple aspects.
+Some apps focus on one particular area of app monetization, and others incorporate multiple aspects.<br>

 As a developer, you’ll need to generate revenue from your app.
 In the app economy, it can be challenging to stay afloat.
 Unless you have secured a nice amount of funding, it’s essential to read the advice in this post.